fudgefr/pyctozor/README.md

 pyctozor
 ========

-Easy to use CLI for picture classification
+Easy to use CLI for picture classification based on metadata.

 Introduction
 ============

-As a photographer and programmer, I recently encountered the following issue.
+As a photographer and programmer, I recently encountered the following issues.
-I made a NAS out of a compact server and [FreeNAS](http://freenas.org/ "FreeNAS").
-Pretty cool, by the way!
+I made a NAS out of a compact server and [FreeNAS](http://freenas.org/ "FreeNAS") (Pretty cool, by the way!)

-Then, I needed to upload onto it my 350 GB of pictures taken all over the world.
+Then, I needed to upload onto it my 350 GB worth of pictures (yes raw pictures mainly) taken all over the world.
 And there starts the issues!!
 - How do I organise the pictures I have?
 - How to do it automatically ?
 (Yes, I am lazy...)